uvarc/rc-website/content/post/2026-may-maintenance.md

     - R/4.6.0
     - rust/1.92.0

     If a module is only found under GCC 11.4.0, it should be seen as deprecated, meaning it will be removed with the entire GCC 11.4.0 toolchain in the future.
-(Deprecated modules are not removed during this maintenance.)
+Deprecated modules are listed at the end of this page and will not removed during this maintenance.
 If you still need to use these modules, please let us know as soon as possible.

-    For specific modules:
+    Some specifics:

-    - A few modules will be moved under `core` (no need to load gcc), `openmpi` (e.g. hisat2/2.2.1), or `apptainer` (e.g. grass/8.4.2).
+    - A few modules will be moved under `openmpi` (e.g. hisat2/2.2.1) or `apptainer` (e.g. grass/8.4.2).
 Please use `module spider <NAME>` to check the load command.
     - **[R]** Apart from the removal of 4.3.1, existing R versions will remain under GCC 11.4.0, so that users won't have to reinstall their R libraries.
 Starting from 4.6.0, R will be built under 14.2.0.
     - **[Boost]** Starting from version 1.88.0, the MPI-enabled module name is `boost.mpi`.
 The non-MPI module name is `boost`.
 - GCC 12.4.0 and all modules under it will be removed.